Ku-Tadao/fontys/SEM2/README.md

 Summary | - A user can view a feed of posts from all users or from specific subreddits.<br>- The platform implements efficient algorithms to sort and filter posts based on user preferences and subreddit rules.
 Actors | User
 Assumptions | None
-Scenario | - The actor navigates to the platform’s homepage or a specific subreddit page.<br>- By default, the actor sees a feed of posts sorted by “Hot”, which displays popular posts from all users or from the selected subreddit.<br>- The actor can change how posts are sorted by clicking on one of several sorting options such as “New”, “Top”, or “Controversial”.<br>- The actor can also filter posts by time range (e.g., past hour, past 24 hours, past week) using a drop-down menu.<br>- The actor can interact with posts by clicking on them to view their content, upvoting or downvoting them, commenting on them, or sharing them with others.<br>- The actor can also save posts for later viewing by clicking on the “Save” button located below each post.<br>- The actor can navigate between pages of posts using pagination controls located at the bottom of the feed.<br>- The actor can also search for specific posts using keywords or phrases by entering them into a search bar located at the top of the page.<br>- The search results are displayed in a separate feed that can be sorted and filtered using the same controls as described above.<br>- The actor can return to their original feed at any time by clearing their search query or navigating back to the homepage or subreddit page.
+Scenario | - The actor navigates to the platformâ€™s homepage or a specific subreddit page.<br>- By default, the actor sees a feed of posts sorted by â€œHotâ€, which displays popular posts from all users or from the selected subreddit.<br>- The actor can change how posts are sorted by clicking on one of several sorting options such as â€œNewâ€, â€œTopâ€, or â€œControversialâ€.<br>- The actor can also filter posts by time range (e.g., past hour, past 24 hours, past week) using a drop-down menu.<br>- The actor can interact with posts by clicking on them to view their content, upvoting or downvoting them, commenting on them, or sharing them with others.<br>- The actor can also save posts for later viewing by clicking on the â€œSaveâ€ button located below each post.<br>- The actor can navigate between pages of posts using pagination controls located at the bottom of the feed.<br>- The actor can also search for specific posts using keywords or phrases by entering them into a search bar located at the top of the page.<br>- The search results are displayed in a separate feed that can be sorted and filtered using the same controls as described above.<br>- The actor can return to their original feed at any time by clearing their search query or navigating back to the homepage or subreddit page.
 Exceptions | None
 Result | The user can view a feed of posts from all users or from specific subreddits.